cubatic45/dotfiles/README.md

 - 401: The Github Copilot Plugin Token used has expired or is incorrect.
 Please obtain it again.
 - 403: The account used does not have Github Copilot enabled.

+### Got "Failed to authenticate: You do not have access to GitHub Copilot CLI"

+If you're using an account that hasn't used Copilot before (e.g. with a recently activated student pack or pro), you can try to create an [Codespaces](https://github.com/codespaces) then install Copilot extension inside.
+This may take you to the [Copilot signup](https://github.com/github-copilot/free_signup) page.

+Don't trust the "Please join the waitlist" tips because copilot-cli is [now in public beta](https://github.blog/changelog/2023-11-08-github-copilot-in-the-cli-now-in-public-beta/).

 ## Acknowledgements

 ### Contributors